How can we help?

 The test uses a formula with fasting glucose and C-peptide levels to measure insulin sensitivity.
 This is important for identifying individuals who are at risk of type 2 diabetes and other health problems.
 The HOMA IR C - Peptide Model test is also useful for tracking insulin sensitivity over time, allowing doctors to see how well treatments are working and adjust them if needed.
 It helps doctors and patients understand how insulin works in the body, which can help reduce the risk of diabetes and heart disease.

-A fasting blood sugar test measures the glucose level in the body under overnight fasting conditions.
-Glucose serves as the body's energy currency and is broken down through metabolism to produce energy.
+The FBS (Fasting Blood Sugar) test measures the glucose level in the body under overnight fasting conditions.
+Glucose is the body's energy currency and is broken down through metabolism to produce energy.
 Hormones and enzymes produced by the liver and pancreas control this process.
 The hormone insulin, produced by the pancreas, regulates blood glucose levels.
 When these levels are high, such as after a meal, insulin is secreted to transport glucose into cells for energy production.
-Elevated glucose levels in the body after fasting may indicate a risk of developing prediabetes or diabetes, which can be of two types- Type 1, caused by little or no insulin production, and Type 2, caused by insulin resistance or decreased insulin production.
+Elevated glucose levels in the body after fasting may indicate a risk of developing prediabetes or diabetes, which can be of two types: Type 1, caused by little or no insulin production, and Type 2, caused by insulin resistance or decreased insulin production.

 Know more about FBS (Fasting Blood Sugar)